 Amuse bouche for the evening, parmesan custard with mushroom duxelles, thyme and porcini dust.

 Red Gate Farm Quail with Pumpkin Risotto, pure maple, bleu de basque and a soft boiled quail egg.

 There were some pretty good things on my entree plate on this evening!
 The stand-out element was definitely the quail’s breast.
 It was seasoned really well and was cooked to perfection.
-Each bite of tender quail was to die for!
 My accompanying quail’s egg had a perfect runny yolk which made a lovely rich sauce to dip the breast in.
 Definitely a good start to the meal and was surprisingly large for an entree size, not that I was complaining ;).

 Beetroot with binnorie goats cheese, coppersfolly wasabi, buttered king brown mushrooms.

 Cured Ocean Trout with congo potato, olive, bacon aioli, grapefruit and dill.

 Palate cleanser, ruby grapefruit sorbet with fresh apple and baby coriander.

 This palate cleanser was a lovely little freshener between courses.
 The ruby grapefruit flavours went really well with the crrrunch of the freshly diced apple.
 I especially loved the addition of the baby coriander which gave it a lovely kick.

 Blue Eye Trevalla with buttered mushrooms, pencil leek, miso dressing, mizuna.